Teaching About the Electoral College

 Informational Sites

-1. What is the US Electoral College?: BBC News defines the Electoral College and presents questions surrounding its purpose and controversies throughout US elections.
+1. What is the US Electoral College?: The BBC defines the Electoral College and presents questions surrounding its purpose and background through previous US elections through 2020.

-2. 2020 Presidential Election Simulator: The website, 270 to Win, has created a simulation tool which students can use to see the candidate predicted to receive 270 electoral votes first, which is the number required to win the 2020 Presidential Election.
+2. 2024 Presidential Election Simulator: The website “270 to Win” has created a simulation tool which students can use to see the candidate predicted to receive 270 electoral votes first, which is the number required to win the 2024 Presidential Election.

 3. How the Electoral College Works: HowStuffWorks covers the history of the Electoral College starting from its inception.
 It also covers the surrounding debate, such as faithless electors, election results throughout U.S. history and the role the Electoral College has played.